commander-Z3R0/keyfixer/README.md

 ## How to Use

-1. Clone this repository to your local machine:
+Commands to execute the script:

    ```sh
    git clone https://github.com/commander-Z3R0/keyfixer.git